huaminghuangtw/Evergreen-Notes/Permanent-Notes/happiness.md

 	* Satisfaction: The feeling of reward from a job well done
 	* Purpose: Big picture meaning and significance
 * To be a happy person, you need to have these three in balance and abundance.
 * The happiest people have a transcendental understanding of life.
-It's just to say that they have an understanding of life bigger than themselves.
+It’s just to say that they have an understanding of life bigger than themselves.

 ---